 Mistake 1.
 Wrong camera settings

 So you took the camera out late yesterday night and did some amazing available light photography.
 Now in the morning, the ISO is set at 800 or still higher.
-Say hello to super noisy pictures with a false feeling of comfort on seeing high shutter speeds or small apertures.
+Say hello to super noisy pictures with a false feeling of comfort on seeing high shutter speeds or small apertures. (and no, the noise will not be less since the exposure will be calculated as per the light meter ruling out any overexposure)

 Lot of things can be set wrong but these are the common settings which end up spoiling some photographs –